3-connected Reduction for Regular Graph Covers: Graph Reductions and Quotient Expansions

-\heading{Quotients Reductions.} Consider $H_i = G_i / \Gamma_i$ and $H_{i+1} = G_{i+1} / \Gamma_{i+1}$.
-We investigate relations between these quotients.
+\heading{Quotient Reductions.} Let $H_i = G_i / \Gamma_i$ and $p_i: G_i\to H_i$ be the regular covering induced by the action of a semiregular group $\Gamma_i$.
+We investigate the relation between $H_i$ and $H_{i+1}$.
 Let $A$ be an atom of $G_i$ represented by a colored edge $e$ in $G_{i+1}$.
-According to Lemma~\ref{lem:atom_covering_cases}, $p_i |_A$ is either an edge, a loop or a half-projection.
-It is easy to see that $\Phi_i$ is defined exactly in the way that $p_{i+1}(e)$ corresponds to an edge for an edge-projection, to a loop for a loop-projection, and to a half-edge for a half-projection.
-(This explains these names of projections and quotients.)
+According to Lemma~\ref{lem:atom_covering_cases}, $p_i |_A$ is either an edge-, a loop-, or a half-projection.
+It is easy to see that $\Gamma_{i+1}=\Phi_i(\Gamma_i)$ is defined exactly in the way that $p_{i+1}(e)$ is an edge if $p_i |_A$ is an edge-projection, a loop if $p_i |_A$ is a loop-projection, and is a half-edge if $p_i |_A$ is a half-projection.
+(This explains the choice of names for projections and quotients of atoms.)
 Figure~\ref{fig:computed_quotients} shows examples.
-We get the following commuting diagram:

-So we can construct the graph $H_{i+1}$ from $H_i$ by replacing the projections of atoms in $H_i$ by the corresponding projections of the edges replacing the atoms.
+We define the \emph{quotient reduction} of $H_i$ by replacing the projections of atoms $A$ of $G_i$ with the projections of the corresponding colored edges of $G_{i+1}$.
+More precisely, the edge-quotient $p_i(A)$ in $H_i$ of an atom $A$ in $G_i$ is replaced by an edge of the same color and type as the edge $e$ replacing $A$ in $G_i$, and similarly loop-quotients and half-quotients are replaced by colored loops and half-edges.
+The quotient reduction produces from $H_i$ the graph $H_{i+1}$ which is a quotient of $G_{i+1}$.
+In other words, the quotient reduction is defined in such a way that the following diagram commutes:

-\heading{Overview of Quotients Expansions.} Our goal is to reverse the horizontal edges in Diagram~(\ref{eq:red_diagram}), i.e, to understand:
+\heading{Overview of Quotient Expansions.} Our goal is to reverse the horizontal edges in Diagram~(\ref{eq:red_diagram}), i.e, to understand:

+Here, the \emph{expansion} of $G_{i+1}$ replaces colored edges corresponding to atoms of $G_i$ by these atoms, so it constructs $G_{i+1}$.
+As we will see, the bottom arrow is the \emph{quotient expansion} of $H_{i+1}$ which replaces colored edges, loops and half-edges corresponding to quotients of atoms of $G_i$ by edge-, loop-, and half-quotients of these atoms, so it constructs $H_i$.